WiringPi/WiringPi/documentation/english/functions.md

 **References**
-Note the different PIN numbers and the I2C0 at Raspberry Pi 1b Rev. 1!
+Note the different pin numbers and the I2C0 at Raspberry Pi 1B Rev. 1!

 ## Initialization
 At the beginning, the WiringPi Library must be initialized.